blockchainsllc/in3-legacy/src/types/README.md

 *  **latestBlock** `integer` - if specified, the blocknumber *latest* will be replaced by blockNumber- specified value
 *  **useRef** `boolean` - if true binary-data (starting with a 0x) will be refered if occuring again.
 *  **useFullProof** `boolean` - if true all data in the response will be proven, which leads to a higher payload.
+*  **finality** `number` - if given the server will deliver the blockheaders of the following blocks until at least the number in percent of the validators is reached.
 *  **verification** `string` - defines the kind of proof the client is asking for
  Must be one of the these values : `'never`', `'proof`', `'proofWithSignature`'
 *  **signatures** `string<address>[]` - a list of addresses requested to sign the blockhash